Indianapolis Protective Orders Attorney

 Domestic violence is rarely something that happens only once.
 In most cases, it is discovered that there has been a repeated pattern of abuse.
 Usually, by the time that the police are finally called, many violent or harmful incidents have taken place.
 This pattern is due in large part to the nature of the relationship between the abuser and the victim.
 In fact, there is a widely recognized cycle of abuse, in which tensions build in the relationship until there is an incident of violence, followed by reconciliation, and then a period of calm, followed by the building up of more tension and so on.
 In order to put an end to this cycle, state law provides for the right to request that the court issue a restraining order against a perpetrator of domestic violence.

-How to File for a Protective Order in Indiana
+How To Get a Restraining Order in Indiana

 If you have been subjected to any type of domestic violence - including emotional and verbal abuse, harassment, stalking, assault or rape - you can come to Bowen & Associates, LLC for help from an experienced Indianapolis protective order lawyer.
 We may be able to assist you obtain a protective order that can give you the peace of mind and security that you deserve.
 A no-contact order has the power to do several things, such as:

 - Prohibiting the abuser from continuing to harm you in any way

 - Ordering the abuser to cease from contacting you through any channel, even indirectly

 - Granting you possession of the shared home, regardless of whose name is on the lease or title